 I love fun cocktails and mocktails.
 Here’s a light and refreshing Pink Champagne Punch Recipe that I actually made for this past New Year’s Eve.
 I suppose this may have been more helpful had I posted it prior to New Year’s Eve, but this punch is so versatile.
-I think you could easily use this for baby showers, wedding/bridal showers, birthday parties, or any celebration get-together, really.
+I think you could easily use this fun and easy holiday drink recipe for baby showers, wedding/bridal showers, birthday parties, or any celebration get-together, really.
 I’m also considering grabbing a bottle just to remake this for brunch sometime soon.
 What better way to stick with the Eat in Month challenge than to entice yourself with treats you can easily whip up at home?

 This punch was inspired by the champagne punch I had at a baby shower awhile back.
 You guys looove that recipe and have been pinning it like mad.
 I wanted to create another drink recipe option with a different flavor profile.
 And, I also wanted to see if I could make it pink with a little natural food coloring by way of pomegranate juice.
 It worked!